BawdyAnarchist/quBSD/Future_Development.md

 chk_valid_ppt - we can try to change to a ppt device like the guy on the video for GPU passthru

-### Problems discovered during error message retooling

-ERROR: The combination of < DEVFS_RULE > <  > was not found in QMAP.
-qb-ephm is starting < EPHM-message >

-It seems like exec.created sed might not be modifiable?
-Due to dynamic link?

 ### UPGRADES

 GUI SECURITY